My Golden Life

-My Golden Life (Korean: 황금빛 내 인생) is a 2017-18 South Korean television series starring Park Si-hoo, Shin Hye-sun, Lee Tae-hwan, and Seo Eun-soo.
+My Golden Life (Korean: 황금빛 내 인생) is a 2017–18 South Korean television series starring Park Si-hoo, Shin Hye-sun, Lee Tae-hwan, and Seo Eun-soo.
 The series was originally broadcast on KBS2 every Saturday and Sunday from September 2017 to March 2018 between 19:55 to 21:15 (KST).

 Synopsis

 Revolves around a woman who has a chance to rise in status but falls into a bottomless pit, and eventually finds a chance to seek happiness.
 It also involves a man who tries to find happiness in her.

-A mother's misguided love has caused her daughters to get swapped in status, and so the heroine Seo Ji-an enters the chaebol household to have a better life without knowing she is actually not their long-lost daughter, Choi Eun-Seok, but her "former twin" sister Seo Ji-soo instead.
-When the secret eventually gets revealed, Seo Ji-an turns miserable and attempts suicide.
-Eventually, Seo Ji-an's friend rescued her and brings her back to life.
-What way would Seo Ji-an use to seek happiness for herself, and what will happen to her relationship with the son of chaebol family Choi Do-kyung, whom she has gotten closer to as siblings?